Created by CK-12 Foundation/Adapted by Christine Miller

 What Gives Skin Its Colour?

-• The pigment is present in the epidermis and gives skin a yellowish tint, especially in skin with low levels of melanin.
+- The pigment carotene is present in the epidermis and gives skin a yellowish tint, especially in skin with low levels of melanin.

 Hear what Bill Nye has to say about the subject of skin colour in the video here.